one-hundred-proof/block-explorer-utils/README.md

 #### Configuration

-Environment variable is `ETHERSCAN_API_KEY` required.
+1.
+The environment variable `ETHERSCAN_API_KEY` is required.
+It can be placed in a `.env` file or exported.

+2.
-Can also be used with other block explorers by setting the `ETHERSCAN_API_DOMAIN` environment variable.
+The tool can also be used with other block explorer APIs by setting the `ETHERSCAN_API_DOMAIN` environment variable.
+However, they must be clones of api.etherscan.io

 eg. `export ETHERSCAN_API_DOMAIN=api.polygonscan.com`